jvenkit1/jemalloc-allocator/jemalloc_notes.md

 For small and large allocations, chunks are carved into page runs using the **binary buddy algorithm**.
 Blocks are repeatedly split into smaller sized blocks to cater to a allocation request, but can only be coalesced in ways that reverse the splitting process.

 Small allocations fall into 3 subcategories - tiny, quantum-spaced and sub-page.
 This particular distribution of the splits reduces average internal fragmentation.

+* Arena Purging:
+Arena Purging occurs if the number of dirty bits in an arena exceeds the max amount of dirty bits that we have set.

+* Base pages allocate:
+We allocate pages initially.
+Different environments use different API's to perform this.
+Windows uses VirtualAlloc API to allocate memory pages.

+* opt_junk flag sets junk value to the reserved space